- fussiness and crying

 Diabetes insipidus (DI) is a rare condition that occurs when your kidneys are not able to conserve water.
 It results in extreme thirst for water and frequent urination.
 There are several types of DI, and they can often be successfully treated.

-This condition is not related to diabetes mellitus (the disease most often referred to as simply “diabetes”).
+This condition is not related to diabetes mellitus (the disease most often referred simply as “diabetes”).

-Fluids make up as much as 60 percent of your overall body mass.
-Maintaining the proper amount of fluid in your body is key to your overall health.
-You must drink water to balance and regulate the fluid in your body.
+Fluids make up as much as 60 percent of overall body mass.
+Maintaining the proper amount of fluid in the body is key to overall health.
+Water is needed to balance and regulate the fluid in your body.

-In addition to your active intake of water and fluids, your body uses a system of organs and hormone signals to regulate body fluids.
-The kidneys play an important role in this fluid regulation by removing extra fluid from your bloodstream.
-The bladder stores this fluid waste until you urinate it out.
-Your body regulates fluid levels by making less urine when you need to replace fluid lost to sweating, or by making more urine when there is too much fluid in your body.
+In addition to your intake of water and fluids, the body uses a system of organs and hormone signals to regulate body fluids.
+The kidneys play an important role in this fluid regulation by removing extra fluid from the bloodstream.
+The bladder stores this fluid waste until it is removed through urination.
+The body regulates fluid levels by producing less urine when fluid lost to sweating needs to be replaced, or by producing more urine when there is too much fluid in the body.

-Your brain regulates this process in a few ways.
-The hypothalamus, a part of the brain, regulates your feeling of thirst and the need to drink water.
-The brain also produces an anti-diuretic hormone (ADH), called vasopressin, which is stored in the pituitary gland after production.
-When your body needs to retain water, the pituitary gland will release the vasopressin into the blood stream.
-When you need to get rid of water, the hormone is not release, and your kidneys will cause you to urinate more often.
+The brain regulates this process in several ways.
+The hypothalamus, a part of the brain, regulates thirst and the need to drink water.
+The brain also produces an anti-diuretic hormone (ADH), called vasopressin which is stored in the pituitary gland after production.
+When the body needs to retain water, the pituitary gland will release the vasopressin into the blood stream.
+When the body needs to get rid of water, the hormone is not released, and the kidneys will cause frequent urination.